ZiweiZHU0513/Bench4Opt/README.md

 ## Installation Guide

-To install Python with all necessary dependencies, you can set up and activate a new environment with all required packages by executing the following commands from the root folder of this repository in a shell:
+To install all necessary dependencies, you can set up and activate a new environment and install all required packages by executing the following commands from the root folder of this repository in a shell:

 ```shell
 pip install -r requirements.txt
 ```

-### Benchmark Dataset
+## Benchmark Dataset

 The benchmark dataset is organized into two main categories: **MILP** (Mixed-Integer Linear Programming) and **LP** (Linear Programming).
 Each problem in the dataset is stored in a dedicated folder, classified by its problem name.
 The folder structure for each problem includes the following files: